Facts and Figures 2014-15

 The Yale School of Medicine is one of the world’s leading centers for biomedical research, advanced clinical care, and medical education.
-It ranks fifth among medical schools receiving funds from the National Institutes of Health (NIH) and third in NIH dollars per faculty member.
-More than 950 Yale physicians provide care to patients from across the region and around the world.
+It ranks sixth among medical schools receiving funds from the National Institutes of Health (NIH) and second in NIH dollars per faculty member.
+More than 1,200 Yale physicians provide care to patients from across the region and around the world.
 The Yale system of medical education, with its emphasis on critical thinking and independent student research, has produced leaders in every field of academic medicine.

 Associates & fellows

 |Postgraduate/postdoctoral fellows and associates||1,589|

 |National Academy of Sciences||62|

 |Faculty holding endowed professorships||123|

 1 Faculty, associates, and fellows data as of 6/30/14

 2 Includes faculty across Yale University